Quantum Coding with Finite Thermodynamic Resources: Imperfect Encoding and Decoding with identical clocks dephases twice

 In Schumacher Compression, Alice encodes their $n$ qubit message state $\ket{\psi^n}$ after verifying that it is typical via an encoding unitary $U_f$ as $U_f\ket{\psi^n} = \ket{\psi^n_c} \otimes\ket{\psi_{\text{junk}}}$.
 After this $\ket{\psi_{\text{junk}}}$ is traced out and $\ket{\psi^n_c}$ is communicated to Bob who appends $J$ qubits in the $\ket{0}$ state and decodes the compressed state $U^{\dagger} \ket{\psi^n_c}\otimes\ket{0}^{\otimes J} = \ket{\psi^n}$.
 Alice and Bob carry out these encoding and decoding operation by timing some physical process described by the same Hamiltonian since $U_f$ and $U_f^{\dagger}$ are generated by the same Hamiltonian say $H_f$, for the same time say $\tau$.

-Let Alice and Bob each have access to indistinguishable and independent clock having Gaussian tick distributions with 1st moment $\tau$ and 2nd moment $\sigma$.
+Let Alice and Bob each have access to identical and independent clocks having Gaussian tick distributions with 1st moment $\tau$ and 2nd moment $\sigma$.
 If they are successful in coding and decoding, the concatenated action of $U_f$, $U_f^{\dagger}$ would be the identity.
 Instead we have the channel

 let $H_f = \sum^{2^n}_{j=1} E_j\ketbra{j}{j}$ in the energy eigenbasis then term by term this expression becomes

 and so imperfect concatenated encoding and decoding leads to dephasing twice in the energy eigenbasis of the Hamiltonian that generates the encoding and decoding unitary.
 This gives the following fidelity for Bob's recovered ensemble state with Alice's sampled message state